 Don’t forget, you can view live train time information by searching for your journey in our app.

-If you want to explore the UK this Early May Bank Holiday, but you’re not sure where to go, we’re here to help!
-Here are some of the most popular routes for the Early May Bank Holiday:
+If you want to explore the UK this Late May Bank Holiday, but you’re not sure where to go, we’re here to help!
+Here are some of the most popular routes for the Late May Bank Holiday:

-This year, the Early May Bank Holiday weekend takes place between Saturday 3rd May and Monday 5th May 2025.
+This year, the Late May Bank Holiday weekend takes place between Saturday 24th May and Monday 26th May 2025.
 Up and down the country, there’ll be plenty of events going on so you can make the most of your long weekend.
 We’ve chosen a couple of events to help inspire you when making plans.

 Calling all foodies!
-This 4-day festival of food will see you trying out a whole host of food and drink from the stalls around the city centre.
+This 3-day festival of food will see you trying out a whole host of food and drink.
 There'll also be cooking demonstrations and family-friendly entertainment.
-If that wasn't enough, the Doncaster Beer Festival is happening on the same weekend - so why not make a day of it?
+If that wasn't enough, you can explore the palace and its grounds - so why not make a day of it?

 If you are travelling by train this bank holiday weekend, we want to make sure you get there as cheaply as possible.
 Here are some tips for finding the cheapest train tickets.